syrkis/miiii/paper/main.typ

 #figure(
   image("figs/miiii_U.svg"),
   caption: [$cal(T)_"miiii"$'s most significant vectors of $upright(text(U))$.
-Note that like in @p_U we still observe periodicity, but there are more frequencies in play, as further explored in @miiii_fft.], )<f_U>
+Note that, like in @p_U, we still observe periodicity, but there are more frequencies in play, as further explored in @miiii_fft.], )<f_U>

 @p_U and @f_U present the most significant singular vectors of $upright(text(U))$ for $cal(T)_"nanda"$ and $cal(T)_"miiii"$, respectively.
 Visual inspection shows periodicity in the top vectors for both models, but the $cal(T)_"miiii"$ model requires more vectors to capture the same amount of variance, consistent with the diffuse singular values observed in @s.

 To further understand the structure of the token embeddings, we applied the Fast Fourier Transform (FFT).
-Only a few frequencies are active for $cal(T)_"nanda"$ as seen in @nanda_fft, consistent with the model implementing a cosine-sine lookup table as described in #cite(<nanda2023>, form:"prose").
+Only a few frequencies are active for $cal(T)_"nanda"$ as seen in @nanda_fft, consistent with the model implementing a cosine-sine lookup table as described in #cite(<nanda2023>, form: "prose", style:"american-psychological-association").

 For the $cal(T)_"miiii"$ model, we observe a broader spectrum of active frequencies (@miiii_fft).
 This is expected due to the model having to represent periodicity corresponding to 29 primes.

-Comparing with a randomly initialized baseline in figure @baseline_fft, the periodicity is understood to be a structure inherent to the data picked up by the model (i.e., that these patterns result from the learned representations rather than initialization).
+Comparing with $cal(T)_"basis"$ in figure @baseline_fft, the periodicity is understood to be a structure inherent to the data picked up by the model.

 #figure(